 Physio Down Under

 “As university graduates in women’s health physiotherapy, we have always been passionate about women’s health.
 We have been fortunate to have had some excellent mentors and access to world-class women’s health university courses over the years.
-Many of the conditions we treat are extremely personal and distressing for women.
+This, alongside our individual 15 years of women’s health physiotherapy experience, allows us to effectively diagnose and treat what are often extremely personal and distressing conditions for women.
 We believe that every woman should be able to have access to professional care in a safe and supportive environment for these conditions.
 In addition, preventative care plays a huge role in what we do.
 A postnatal check, six to eight weeks post delivery, can help guide a woman safely back into exercise and pick up any potential problems early on.”

 Like this?
 Read more at our Health & Fitness section.